Bilevel reinforcement learning via the development of hyper-gradient without lower-level convexity: INTRODUCTION

-Recently, \citet{chakraborty2024parl} presented an AID-based bilevel RL framework, assuming that the lower-level problem satisfies the uniform PL condition and the Hessian non-singularity condition. \citet{shen2024bilevelRL} proposed a penalty-based bilevel RL method to bypass the requirement of lower-level convexity by constructing two penalty functions.
-The convergence rate relies on the penalty parameter $\lambda$ that is at least the order of~${\epsilon^{-0.5}}$.
-In this paper, we develop both model-based and model-free bilevel RL algorithms, which are provable and exhibit an enhanced convergence rate, without additional assumptions on the lower-lower problem; see \cref{tab:comparision_BiRL} for a detailed comparison with the existing bilevel RL methods.
+Recently, \citet{chen2022adaptivemodel} assumed the convexity of the hyper-objective and proposed a deterministic algorithm for the bilevel RL problem. \citet{chakraborty2024parl} presented an AID-based framework, assuming that the lower-level problem satisfies the uniform PL condition and the Hessian non-singularity condition. \citet{shen2024bilevelRL} proposed a penalty-based bilevel RL algorithm to bypass the requirement of lower-level convexity by constructing two penalty functions.
+The convergence rate relies on the penalty parameter $\lambda$ that is at least the order of~${\epsilon^{-0.5}}$. \todo{\citet{thoma2024HPGD} designed a stochastic bilevel RL method, achieving the convergence rate $\mathcal{O}(\epsilon^{-2})$.
+In this paper, we develop model-based and model-free bilevel RL algorithms and extend the model-free algorithm to stochastic settings, all of which are provable and exhibit an enhanced convergence rate, without the lower-lower convex assumption; see \cref{tab:comparision_BiRL} for a detailed comparison with the existing works, where the notation $\widetilde{\mathcal{O}}(\cdot)$ hides logarithmic terms of $\epsilon^{-1}$.}

-\paragraph{\textbf{Contributions}.} The main contributions are summarized as follows.
+{\textbf{Contributions}} The main contributions are summarized as follows.

-Firstly, we characterize the hyper-gradient of bilevel RL problem via fully first-order information and unveil its properties by investigating the fixed point equation associated with the entropy-regularized RL problem \cite{nachum2017bridging,geist2019regRLtheory,yang2019regsparse}, which extends the spirits in \cite{christianson1994fixedpoints,grazzi2020FPBiO,grazzi2021stochasticFPBiO,grazzi2023FPBiO}.
+Firstly, we characterize the hyper-gradient of bilevel RL problem via fully first-order information and unveil its properties by investigating the fixed point equation associated with the entropy-regularized RL problem \citep{nachum2017bridging,geist2019regRLtheory,yang2019regsparse}, which extends the spirits in \citep{christianson1994fixedpoints,grazzi2020FPBiO,grazzi2021stochasticFPBiO,grazzi2023FPBiO}.

-Secondly, understanding the hyper-gradient enables us to construct its estimators, upon which we devise a model-based bilevel RL algorithm, M-SoBiRL, together with a model-free version, SoBiRL.
+Secondly, understanding the hyper-gradient enables us to construct its estimators, upon which we devise a model-based bilevel RL algorithm, M-SoBiRL, together with a model-free version, SoBiRL. \todo{For broader applicability, we extend SoBiRL in stochastic settings by designing a sampling scheme to estimate the hyper-gradient and a framework Stoc-SoBiRL aided with a momentum technique to accommodate the stochastic hyper-gradient estimator}.
 Specifically, the implementation only requires first-order oracles, which circumvents complicated second-order queries in general AID-based bilevel methods.
-To the best of our knowledge, it is the first time that AID-based bilevel RL algorithms are proposed without additional assumptions on the lower-level problem.